peetklecha/oodux/README.md

 export const { deletePet, toggleView } = State
 ```

-When creating custom static async methods, it suggested that these should use static field and arrow notation to allow for easy export.
+When creating custom static async methods, it suggested that these should use static field and arrow notation to allow for easy export without the need to manually bind.

 ```js
 //store.js